-On April 28, 2016, we announced that our Board of Directors had authorized a plan to repurchase up to \$300.0 million of the Company's stock.
-This latest authorization is in addition to the existing \$300 million authorization announced in April 2014, which brings the total authorization to \$600 million.
+On April 28, 2016, we announced that our Board of Directors had authorized an additional plan to repurchase up to \$300.0 million of the Company's stock ("the April 2016 Repurchase Plan").
 Any purchases under this stock repurchase program may be made, from time-to-time, pursuant to open market purchases (including pursuant to Rule 10b5-1 plans), privately-negotiated transactions, accelerated stock repurchases, block trades or derivative contracts or otherwise in accordance with applicable federal securities laws, including Rule 10b-18 of the Securities Exchange Act of 1934.
+As of September 30, 2016, there have not been any repurchases under this plan.

-Note 10.
+Note 11.
 Accounting for Income Taxes